matomo-org/matomo-java-tracker/README.md

 mvn clean
 ```

-## Dependencies
-All dependencies used to compile and test this project can be found in [lib/](lib).
-Include these as needed in your project.

 ## Contribute
 Have a fantastic feature idea?
 Spot a bug?
 We would absolutely love for you to contribute to this project!
 Please feel free to:
 * Fork this project